jvgrini/Aligner/README.md

 # Aligner

 Aligner is a general purpose sequence alignment tool for pairwise alignments.
-Aligner takes a FASTA file containing two protein and nucleotide sequences and aligns them using either the Needleman-Wunsch or Smith-Waterman algorithm.
+Aligner takes a FASTA file containing two protein or nucleotide sequences and aligns them using either the Needleman-Wunsch or Smith-Waterman algorithm.

 ## Run Locally